-• A student on a full time course may drop credits below the 120 and may be considered to be in a part time mode of attendance, as long as the student remains registered on a full time course the minimum number of credits they can take is only limited by the credit sizes of the modules they are studying.

-- In exceptional circumstances students may drop modules without incurring academic penalty (provided they do so as per section D12 of the academic regulations) and providing the withdrawal of the module is in advance of the latest withdrawal date applicable to the module in question it should be mirrored by a reduction in fees. - Normally this should be done after consultation with a Student Support Advisor. - In exceptional circumstances withdrawal from a module after the latest withdrawal date, even if with Student Support Advisor agreement would be subject to a reduction of fees but only in line with module duration and fee policy requirements. - Students dropping credits below 90 can only be considered fully part time for the purposes of accessing student finance if they transfer to a part time course, otherwise they can continue to be considered as on a full time course but in a part time mode of attendance. - If a student drops credit below 90 and switches to a part time mode of attendance their fees will be reduced to reflect the credits they are taking this will take in to account any charges due for modules already started or completed. - Students should not normally start a year of study on a full time course in a part time mode of attendance, only students with funding available, usually in the form of the gift year, can do so and have their tuition fees paid for all reaming years of study.
+- A student on a full time course can drop credits below 90 and be considered to be in a part time mode of attendance, as long as the student remains registered on a full time course the minimum number of credits they can take is only limited by the credit sizes of the modules they are studying. - If a student drops credit below 120 or below 90 and switches to a part time mode of attendance their fees will be reduced to reflect the credits they are taking this will take in to account any charges due for modules already started or completed. - Students should not normally start a year of study on a full time course in a part time mode of attendance, only students with funding available, usually in the form of the gift year, can do so and have their tuition fees paid for all remaining years of study.
 This does not preclude students starting a year of study on a full time course in a part time mode of attendance and each case will be dealt with on its own merits. - Switching to a part time mode of attendance does not alter eligibility for funding and full time funding will still be awarded. - Students exceeding the maximum number of fundable years will be required to pay for the unfunded years.
-The maximum number of years is defined as the ordinary duration for the course plus one year; $OD + 1 = \pounds$. - For a 3 year course the maximum number of years funding will be; 3+1 = 4
+The maximum number of years is defined as the ordinary duration for the course plus one year; OD + 1 = £. - \circ For a 3 year course the maximum number of years funding will be; 3+1=4 - \circ For a 4 year course the maximum number of years funding will be; 4+1=5